paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Euro Trip 2024.md

 # Retrospective
 - Athens was a surprise hit for me
 - I dislike cities that are solely dependent on tourism, i.e. Santorini and Istanbul.
 When the effort is clear that they are putting money ahead of culture - it ruins the traveling experience for me

+It has been a two months since our trip to Italy and Greece with a super short stop in Istanbul.
+The highlights that I still remember are the lively city life in Rome, Florence and Milan.
+Each with a memorable style of living but all very enjoyable.
+We learned to embrace

 #travel